tim3959951/LLMs-Financial-Sentiment-Analysis/README.md

 ---

-## Data Augmentation (Ongoing)
+## Data Augmentation

 We are exploring **data augmentation** to improve minority-class performance, especially for the negative class.
 Techniques include:
 - **Synonym Replacement** (WordNet-based).
 - **Back-Translation** (English → Chinese → English).
-- Preliminary results show potential accuracy gains for BERT.
+- Results show accuracy gains 2.7% for BERT.
 We plan to extend these techniques to LLaMA as well.

 ---